Lisp-Stat/documentation/content/en/docs/Tasks/plotting.md

 For larger data sets, you probably want to save the data to a file or network location and use the Vega-Lite 'url' property in the specification.
-You can write data frames to streams or strings in Vega-Lite format using the `vglt:df-to-vl` function.
-You can also use the inverse of this function: `vglt:vl-to-df` to read a Vega-Lite data array into a data-frame.
+You can write data frames to streams or strings in Vega-Lite format using the `dfio:df-to-vl` function.
+You can also use the inverse of this function: `dfio:vl-to-df` to read a Vega-Lite data array into a data-frame.
 This is useful for obtaining sample data sets from the Vega-Lite ecosystem.